 - Able to attend an annual mandatory overnight retreat in late summer

 - Able to commit to weekly meetings and occasionally miss school for presentations (about one day/month)

 Applications accepted year round and interviews are conducted in May for the following school year.
-Text "TC App" to 360.325.2061 for a link to the online application.
+Apply here!

 FOR MORE INFORMATION ABOUT TEEN COUNCIL: